jonataslaw/get_cli/README.md

 // To create a new view in a specific folder:
 // Note: you don't need to reference the folder,
 // Getx will automatically search for the home folder
-// and insert your controller there. get create view:dialogview on home
+// and insert your view there. get create view:dialogview on home

 // To generate a localization file:
 // Note: 'assets/locales' directory with your translation files in json format get generate locales assets/locales

+// To generate a class model:
+// Note: 'assets/models/user.json' path of your template file in json format
+// Note: on  == folder output file
+// Getx will automatically search for the home folder
+// and insert your view there. get generate model on home with assets/models/user.json

 // To install a package in your project (dependencies): get install camera